PragmaticFlow/NBomber.Docs/docs/getting-started/overview.md

 NBomber is a modern and flexible load-testing framework for Pull and Push scenarios, designed to test any system regardless of a protocol (HTTP/WebSockets/AMQP, etc) or a semantic model (Pull/Push).

-NBomber is free, developer-centric, and extensible.
+NBomber is free for personal use, developer-centric, and extensible.
 Using NBomber, you can test the reliability and performance of your systems and catch performance regressions and problems earlier.
 NBomber will help you to build resilient and performant applications that scale.